 Instead of relaxing as planned, I now how to put everything back on my desk, though I couldn’t put it back the way it was because he had misplaced some things.
 He had lost the envelopes to the cards I needed to send, and moved some of my trinkets that I have yet to find.

-Tony stormed out of the room angry after I had told him that I wasn’t happy that he had moved my things off of my desk.
+Yesterday, after I had told Tony that I wasn’t happy that he had moved my things off of my desk, he stormed out of the room angry.
 Another symptom of Tony’s Alzheimer’s is an almost childlike pouting response to anything he feels is admonishment from me, even if I am speaking calmly and kindly, stating facts without emotion.
-He often storms off, or sometimes even curls up in a ball and pouts.
-But at least for tonight, in five minutes time he had forgotten the whole incident, and we finally started playing records in the front room.
+He often stomps off, or sometimes even curls up in a ball and pouts.
+This, too, is common of people with Alzheimer’s, as their brains can no longer regulate emotions in the same way.
+But at least for last night, in five minutes time he had forgotten the whole incident, and we finally started playing records in the front room.

 Now I just have to sneak back in my room tomorrow and put everything back the way it was and hope I can find everything.